Gurmeetkataria/Web-Engineering/01-ApnaCollege/Day-08/01-Notes.md

   top: 20px;
   left: 50px;
 }
-Used for menus, tooltips, layouts, and sticky headers.

 11. Simple Smiley Face (Using CSS)
-A smiley face can be created using HTML & CSS by using border-radius, position, and custom shapes.
+A smiley face can be created using only HTML & CSS by combining basic shapes and positioning.
+This is a fun way to practice border-radius, position, and layout skills.

 html
 Copy